 On top of this, brunch is a pretty straightforward thing to start doing.
 The food is simple, and it’s very likely that you already have most of the ingredients in-house or on your order list.
 As for the beverages, bottomless Mimosas and Bellinis are a great way to use all of that leftover champagne from New Year’s.
 But, if you’re going to get into the brunch game… let the world know!
 Don’t be afraid to plug your brunch service heavily across all social media channels.

-During the summer time, you're likely to get an influx of tourists, college students coming home, and warmer weather.
+During the summertime, you're likely to get an influx of tourists, college students coming home, and warmer weather.
 Putting together a summer bar promotion is a great way to boost revenue.
-We recommend putting together menus with Aperol Spritz and other warm weather drinks, as well extending happy hours earlier in the day time.
+We recommend putting together menus with Aperol Spritz and other warm-weather drinks, as well as extending happy hours earlier in the daytime.

 Once Autumn and Winter hit, people are ready for pumpkin spice and peppermint.
 Try creating a seasonal menu using popular holiday ingredients, or even hosting holiday movies on your bar TVs to set the mood.

-Bundling menu options is a great way to encourage new diners to try your restaurant or bar.
-As well, many restaurants POS systems offer insights into which menu items do well, often by tying in closely with inventory reporting.
+When optimizing your bar or restaurant menu, bundling menu options is a great way to encourage new diners to try your restaurant or bar.
+As well, many restaurants' POS systems offer insights into which menu items do well, often by tying in closely with inventory reporting.
 Many restaurants incorporate this strategy by participating in local ‘restaurant weeks’, wherein businesses are encouraged to court new diners by offering limited menu options at a 10-20% discount.
 This, of course, ties in well with our previous tip about getting involved and sponsoring events -- two birds with one stone, anybody?